danielstern/isomorphic-react/README.md

 # Isomorphic React

 # Updated 2021 Version
+- As of February 2021, the Jest Branch is now merged into the main branch of this project

 ## A Starter Isomorphic React Application with All Best Practices and No Frills
 ![image](https://user-images.githubusercontent.com/4268152/31387801-c091f5c8-ad99-11e7-9cb6-42fcde98fc88.png)